Email Deliverability: How to Avoid Having Yours Tagged as Spam

 Many problems with email deliverability are rooted in issues with how businesses collect and manage email lists.
 Best practices include the following:

 • Don’t pre-check the opt-in box to add subscribers to your list.
-Instead, let the user check the box indicating that they want your emails.
+Instead, let the user check the box indicating they want your emails.

-• Do away with duplicate addresses from your lists so that your subscribers don’t get more than one copy of any email.
+• Do away with duplicate addresses from your lists so your subscribers don’t get more than one copy of any email.

 Build a Relationship with Your Subscriber

-Strengthen your connection with people who sign up for your emails.
+A hand displaying the word "stop spam" representing compliance with the CAN SPAM Act, U.S. anti-spam laws.Strengthen your connection with people who sign up for your emails.

 • Match the look and feel of the branding and style of the website where your subscribers signed up.
 This gives them a comfort level by making your emails familiar to them.

 • Ask them to add your name to their address book and include a prominent line in your email asking subscribers to add you to their mailbox or safe senders list.
-This essentially “whitelists” you for that subscriber and makes you a responsible marketer in the eyes of the ISP’s.
+This essentially “whitelists” you for that subscriber and makes you a responsible marketer in the eyes of the ISPs.

-Be Polite when Asked to Leave
+Be Polite When Asked to Leave

 If people want to unsubscribe: